Porter97/Python-Medium/README.md

-# Medium
-Medium API Python Client
+# Medium SDK for Python

+This repository contains the open source SDK for integrating [Medium](https://medium.com/)'s OAuth2 REST API with your Python app.

+For full API documentation, see our [developer docs](https://github.com/Medium/medium-api-docs).

 **Warning:** This is an unofficial project to integrate with Mediums API.
 This project is intended to maintain work on this library after updates have ceased on a previous version.
 The author makes no claim to any of the